Color Theory for Outfits: Expert Style Guide 2026

 - Use the color wheel — complementary or analogous colors work best

-- Match intensity — pair brights with brights, muted with muted
+- Match intensity — pair brights with brights, muted tones with muted tones

-- Keep patterns minimal — let colors be the statement
+- Keep patterns minimal — let the colors be the statement

 Color Trends for 2026